 Are business listings free?

 It depends.
 While some listing sites have paid options, many popular ones are free.
 Google, Facebook, and Bing are all free to list your business.
-Depending on your industry, it may be wise to also pay for listings on industry-specific websites.
+Depending on your industry, paying for listings on industry-specific websites may be wise.
 Some examples include:

-• Trulia – This real estate website connects real estate agents and brokers to home buyers and sellers through their online business directory list.
+- Trulia – This real estate website connects agents and brokers to home buyers and sellers through their online business directory list.

 If you are a real estate professional, you can pay for Trulia Pro and get your properties listed.
 Because this website features many interested buyers and sellers, it can be worth the investment.